Import a SIM Free phone to North America

 Courier websites give regular updates and you can even have these sent to you automatically using services like Boxoh + IFTTT.
 Updates about the package location during transit are less frequent when sent by registered mail.

 The total that we charge you does not include UK VAT (Value Added Tax).
 VAT shown on our website only applies to countries within the EU.
 Therefore the total that we charge you in N. America is the price including shipping but never with VAT.

-From what we understand there is no national tax for importing electronic goods into Canada; you only need to pay tax at a local level, which varies by province.
-There is a duty calculator available here, although we cannot say for certain how accurate it is.
+From what we understand there is no national tax for importing electronic goods into Canada or the USA; you may only need to pay tax at a local level, which varies by province or state (or possibly city).

 Another eventuality to consider is the return of the handset should it need repairing.
 Some manufacturers will allow you to return the handset to your nearest local repair centre, so we recommend trying to contact them first.
 Others insist that it is sent to a service centre in the region from which it was purchased.